mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 ### 2.5.2 Revocation proposal

 With the above solutions in mind, we propose to use the chunked status list described in Section 2.5.1, i.e. a separate status list is generated for all WUAs issued each single day.
 The URI will have a format similar to:
 `https://revocation_url/statuslists/2024/12/24/` for WUAs issued on Dec.
 24, 2024.
 We note that status lists encourage compression, which will reduce the size in general.
 It is also possible to do additional chunking to further reduce the status list sizes.
-A similar approach to revocation status list are used elsewhere in the ARF and it would prefered if the same method could also be used for WUA.
+A similar approach to revocation status list are used elsewhere in the ARF and it would be preferable if the same method could also be used for WUA.

 Regarding the scalability of the described proposal, a rough calculation of the complexity for a status list corresponding to one day is provided below:
 Assuming a Wallet Provider servicing 80 mio.
 Wallet Units, each having 10 WUAs issued per day (in order to support each wallet obtaining 10 new types of attestations per day), this will result in revocation information for one day for 8 * 10^8 WUAs.
 Assuming 64 bits are used for the revocation identifier, the stored revocation information will require roughly 6.4 GB of storage.
 The (uncompressed) status list will therefore be around 6.4 GB per day.
 However, very high compression rates are expected due to the nature of the status lists, and the compressed lists are estimated to be in the size of MBs.

-We note that each wallet having 10 different credentials to issued each day probably is an exaggerated estimate by a factor of 5-10 depending on the life-time of the credentials.
+We note that each wallet having 10 different credentials to issue each day probably is an exaggerated estimate by a factor of 5-10 depending on the life-time of the credentials.

 > Note that if this is deemed impractical, then the size of the chunks of the status list can be reduced further.
 For example it could be reduced to 10^5 which will give a compressed bit string status list in the range of hundreds of bytes.